letrthang/JavaProjects/FindTheBestPlan/readme.txt

 Please use Eclipse IDE or similar tool to import project.
+Run Junit to test program.

-Entry program:
+1. Entry program:
 /main/Entry.Java

-Libs are using:
+2. Libs are using:
 /lib/

-unit test:
+3. unit test:
 /test/UserPlanControllerTest.java